 Roles based access ensures that security demands are fit for purpose and never overly cumbersome.
 A vendor neutral system will also provide the flexibility to issue credentials across the devices you want to use.
 Don’t be locked-in to a specific smart card manufacturer or unable to use a mixture of iOS and Android mobile and tablet devices as well as security tokens such as the YubiKey.
 The right system helps IT teams deliver a system that works across diverse user groups and provides the right UX for porters through to physicians, community support nurses through to operational therapists.

-Contact us using the form below to arrange a demo now and discover what MyID credential management will do for your organisation’s 2FA offering.
+Contact us using Demo Request button at the top of the page and discover what MyID credential management will do for your organisation’s 2FA offering.